markify/ecohazard/README.md

 ## Requirements.txt

-Installing prerequisites:
+Installing Prerequisite Python Packages:
-1. cd to the directory where requirements.txt is located.
+1) cd to the directory where requirements.txt is located
-2. activate your virtualenv.
+2) activate your virtualenv
-3. run: pip install -r requirements.txt in your shell.
+3) run: pip install -r requirements.txt in your shell

 https://pip.readthedocs.io/en/1.1/requirements.html